 The average person speaks around 15-25,000 words in a day.
-Going a day without conversation is like going a day without breathing.
-Almost every relationship is defined by quality of conversation.
-The better the conversation, the better the relationship.
-There’s small talk, and that counts for something.
-But conversation is the lifeblood of all social interactions, including ones with the most substance.
-Everyone stands to gain something by upgrading their conversational skills.
-And it doesn’t take as long as you think.
-If you keep reading, I guarantee you will be a better conversationalist by the end of this posr.
+It follows that a day without conversation is as rare as a blue moon.
+Conversation is the lifeblood of social interactions ranging from small talk to those consisting of the most substance.
+Everyone stands to gain something by improving their conversational skills.
+And it doesn’t take as long as you might think.

 Celeste Headlee is no stranger to conversation.
 She spent the early part of her career working as a journalist for Arizona Public Radio and Detroit Public Radio before making the move to National Public Radio in 2006.
 From 2009-2012, Celeste co-hosted The Takeaway, a live national morning news show produced by Public Radio International.
 She is the author of We Need to Talk: How to Have Conversations That Matter in which she shares her biggest insights on the art of conversation gleaned from a career in the broadcast industry.

 A few years ago, Celeste delivered a TedTalk that has garnered over 15 million views entitled “10 ways to have a better conversation.”
 The content of the talk is even more relevant today as human interaction becomes increasingly technologized.
 Celeste’s advice is simple but effective.
 Her 10 rules for conversation are 1) do not multi-task; 2) do not pontificate; 3) use open-ended questions; 4) go with the flow; 5) if you don’t know, say that you don’t know; 6) don’t equate your experience with theirs; 7) try not to repeat yourself; 8) stay out of the weeds; 9) listen; 10) and be brief.
 I have reposted the complete transcript of the talk with permission from Ted.
 Here’s to better and more conversation.